-4.6 Investment in associates and joint venture
+4.6 Investment in associate and joint ventures

 An associate is an entity over which the Group has significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control over those policies.